 Here are some tips for creating your own sleep routine:

-The blue light emitted from devices such as smartphones, tablet, and laptops can trick your body into thinking it’s still daytime.
+The blue light emitted from devices such as smartphones, tablets, and laptops can trick your body into thinking it’s still daytime.
 This can send your body’s internal clock (known as the circadian rhythm) haywire.
 Naturally, this makes it much more difficult to fall asleep when you want to.

-When lights from electronic devices (including alarm clock displays) are present as we’re trying to sleep, it makes it harder for the body to produce melatonin.
-Known as ‘the hormone of darkness,’ melatonin is responsible for regulating our body clock, but it can only be produced by the body when it’s completely dark.
+When lights from electronic devices (including alarm clock displays) are present as were trying to sleep, it makes it harder for the body to produce melatonin.
+Known as ‘the hormone of darkness, melatonin is responsible for regulating our body clock, but it can only be produced by the body when it’s completely dark.

 Melatonin production occurs naturally in the evening, as darkness falls.
 Production then drops as the sun rises.
 But if there are light-emitting electronics in your bedroom, it can interrupt the production of this vital hormone.
 This makes it harder for you to fall asleep during the hours of darkness (the traditional rest time for your body) and may even make you feel more tired during the hours of daylight.